Christianity in Turkey: Republic of Turkey (1923–present)

-In 2013, the Washington Post reported that members of the ruling Ak Parti had expressed their desires to convert Hagia Sophia into a mosque.
-Hagia Sophia, which is called ayasofya in Turkish, is an ancient church dating to 360 AD that was converted into a mosque after Mehmed II conquered Constantinople in 1453.
+In 2013, the Washington Post reported that members of the ruling Justice and Development Party had expressed their desires to convert Hagia Sophia into a mosque.
+Hagia Sophia, which is called ayasofya in Turkish, is an ancient Christian church dating to 360 AD that was converted into a mosque after Mehmed II invaded Constantinople in 1453.
 It has been a museum since 1935.
-Patriarch Bartholomew objected to the government's rhetoric, saying "If it is to reopen as a house of worship, then it should open as a Christian church.”
+Patriarch Bartholomew objected to the government's rhetoric, saying "If it is to reopen as a house of worship, then it should open as a Christian church."
 Also in 2013, the government announced that the 5th-century Monastery of Stoudios, located in Istanbul's Samatya neighborhood, would be converted into a mosque.
 The monastery, one of Byzantium's most important, was sacked during the Crusades and later served as a mosque for a time, until it was converted to a museum during the 20th century.

-There is an ethnic Turkish Protestant Christian community in Turkey which number about 7,000–8,000 adherents most of them came from Muslim Turkish background.
-In 2003, Milliyet newspaper claimed that 35,000 Turkish Muslims had converted to Christianity.

-Today the Christian population of Turkey is estimated at around 200,000- 320,000 Christians.
-35,000 Catholics of varying ethnicities, 25,000 ethnic "Syriacs" (Süryaniler), (mostly followers of the Syriac Orthodox Church, the Assyrian Church of the East, and the Chaldean Catholic Church), 3,000–4,000 Greek Orthodox, 15,000–18,000 Antiochian Greeks and smaller numbers of Bulgarians, Georgians, and Protestants of various ethnicities.

-According to Bekir Bozdağ, Deputy Prime Minister of Turkey, there were 349 active churches in Turkey in October 2012: 140 Greek, 58 Assyrian and 52 Armenian.
+Today, the Christian population of Turkey is estimated at 203,500–370,000 Christians.
+35,000 Catholics of varying ethnicities, 25,000 ethnic "Assyrians" (Süryaniler), (mostly followers of the Syriac Orthodox Church, Syriac Catholic Church, the Church of the East, and the Chaldean Catholic Church), 3,000–4,000 Greek Orthodox, 15,000–18,000 Antiochian Greeks and smaller numbers of Bulgarians, Georgians, and Protestant Christians of various ethnicities.
+Moreover, there is an ethnic Turkish Protestant Christian community in Turkey which number about 7,000–8,000 adherents; most of these Christian converts are from Turkish–Muslim background.
+In 2003, the mainstream Turkish newspaper Milliyet reported that 35,000 Turkish former Muslims had converted to Christianity.
+According to Bekir Bozdağ, Deputy Prime Minister of Turkey, there were 349 active churches in Turkey in October 2012: 140 Greek, 58 Assyrian, and 52 Armenian.
 In 2015, the Turkish government gave permission for the Christian channel SAT-7 to broadcast on the government-regulated Türksat satellite.

+Since the establishment of the modern Republic of Turkey in 1923, a number of high-profile incidents targeting Non-Muslims, including Christians, have occurred.
+This includes the Istanbul pogrom of 1955, where non-Muslims were attacked and killed, as well as more recent attacks, such as the assassination of prominent Turkish–Armenian journalist Hrant Dink in 2007, the torture and murder of one German Protestant and two Turkish converts to Christianity in what Turkish media dubbed "the missionary massacres" in the same year, and the killings of Italian Catholic priests, including Andrea Santoro, in 2006 and 2007.
+In January 2024, two gunmen fatally shot a man during a church service in Istanbul in an attack claimed by the Islamic State (Daesh).